Jaffe-/NESizer2/README.md

 The 2A03 is kept idle by continuously holding 0x85, the opcode for `STA` (with zero page addressing), on the databus.
 The CPU thus continuously executes an `STA $85` instruction.

-The reason for using this opcode instead of the more obvious `NOP` is to be able to synchronize with the CPU.
+The reason for using this opcode instead of the more obvious `NOP` is to be able to synchronize with the CPU when a new instruction is to be sent.
 This synchronization is done by monitoring the **R/W** line of the 2A03.
 When it goes low, the 6502 is writing to memory.
 This *only* happens when the `STA $85` instruction is in its third cycle, which means that the next cycle will be the fetch of the next opcode.

-The synchronization is done in the function `sync` by waiting for **R/W** to go low and **PHI2** to go high.
+The synchronization is done in the inline function `sync` by waiting for **R/W** to go low and **PHI2** to go high.
 When this is the case, the next time **PHI2** transitions from low to high the new instruction can be put on the bus.

+During actual transmission of instructions, the `databus_wait` inline function is used to synchronize with the 6502's read cycles by waiting for **PHI2** to go high.

 #### Writing to the APU registers

+Writing to APU registers is done by the functions `register_write` and `register_write_all` which write one or all of the registers, respectively.

-Writing to the APU registers is done by making the 6502 perform the following series of instructions:
+Actually writing to the APU registers is done by the function `register_set`.
+It makes the 6502 perform the following series of instructions:

     LDA #VALUE		0xA9 VALUE
     STA $40RR		0x8D 0xRR 0x40

 where 0xRR is the low byte of the register address to be written to.
 The Atmega must put these byte strings on the 6502 databus when **PHI2** goes high, and keep them on there long enough for the 6502 to read.
 The `databus_wait` function is used to wait for **PHI2**'s transition.

-When a register write sequence (or the last of many) is done, the function `reset_pc` is called.
-This sends a `JMP $0000` instruction (in the same manner as described) to reset the program counter back to $0000.
-This reset is necessary to keep the CPU from reading from addresses in the internal register range, which could lead to a bus conflict where the internal registers most likely win and the CPU fetches an unintentional opcode.
+When a register write sequence (or the last of many in `register_write_all`'s case) is done, the function `reset_pc` is called.
+This sends a `JMP $4018` instruction (in the same manner as described) to reset the program counter back to $4018.
+This reset is necessary to keep the CPU from reading from addresses in the internal register range, which could lead to a bus conflict where the internal registers could win and the CPU fetches an unintentional opcode.

-Lastly, the Atmega puts the idle `STA` opcode (0x85) back on the bus.
+Lastly, the idle `STA` opcode (0x85) is put back on the bus to keep the CPU busy.

 #### Reading from status register